On the Provable Performance Guarantee of Efficient Reasoning Models: Introduction

-We then present comprehensive experimental results~\footnote{The reproducibility code is placed at \href{https://anonymous.4open.science/r/pac_reasoning-BD64}{an anonymous link}. } in \Cref{sec:experiments} that rigorously evaluate the PAC reasoning across diverse reasoning benchmarks, including MATH-500~\citep{lightman2023lets}, ZebraLogic\citep{lin2025zebralogic}, and Arena-Hard~\citep{li2024crowdsourced}.
+We then present comprehensive experimental results in \Cref{sec:experiments} that rigorously evaluate the PAC reasoning across diverse reasoning benchmarks, including MATH-500~\citep{lightman2023lets}, ZebraLogic\citep{lin2025zebralogic}, and Arena-Hard~\citep{li2025crowdsourced}.
 The results demonstrate that our approach effectively controls the performance loss and significantly reduces inference cost.
-For example, on Arena-Hard with performance tolerance $\epsilon = 0.08$ for the logits uncertainty score, our method controls the average empirical performance loss at $0.06$ (below the tolerance), and achieves token savings exceeding $40\%$.
-We also find that the logits-based uncertainty score provides more stable performance loss control compared to the verbalized-based score.
+For example, on Arena-Hard with tolerance $\epsilon = 0.08$ for the logits uncertainty score, our method controls the average empirical performance loss at $0.06$ (below the tolerance), and achieves token savings exceeding $40\%$.
+We also find that the logits-based uncertainty score provides more stable performance loss control compared to the verbalized-based score.~\footnote{The reproducibility code is placed at an anonymous link: \href{https://anonymous.4open.science/r/pac_reasoning-BD64}{https://anonymous.4open.science/r/pac\_reasoning-BD64}}

-Our contributions are as follows: \begin{itemize} \item We introduce the concept of \textbf{\((\varepsilon,\alpha)\)-PAC efficient}, a novel notion for quantifying performance loss of efficiency improvement under PAC-style guarantees in LRMs, and to the best of our knowledge, the first formal such guarantee in this setting. \item We propose \textbf{PAC reasoning}, a method that combines a thinking-mode model with its nonthinking counterpart via an uncertainty-based mechanism to improve efficiency.
+Our contributions are as follows: \begin{itemize} \item We introduce \textbf{\((\varepsilon,\alpha)\)-PAC efficient}, the first formal framework for quantifying and guaranteeing performance loss in LRM efficiency improvement, establishing a novel theoretical foundation for this domain. \item We propose \textbf{PAC reasoning}, a method that combines a thinking-mode model with its non-thinking counterpart via an uncertainty-based mechanism to improve efficiency.
 The method is model-agnostic and provides \emph{distribution-free} performance guarantees. \item We provide comprehensive experiments on mathematical reasoning, logical deduction, and text generation, demonstrating that PAC reasoning achieves efficiency gains while satisfying the statistical validity of the PAC efficient guarantee. \end{itemize}